Skip to content

 What is a legacy applicant?

-A legacy applicant is someone who is the child or grandchild of a Rochester graduate.
+A legacy applicant is someone who is the child/step-child or grandchild/step-grandchild of a Rochester graduate.
+Siblings/step-siblings of a current student or graduate are also considered legacies.

 Applying for admission